kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Go to the AWS Console and create a new IAM user with programmatic access.
 In the application server, create the credentials file at ~/.aws/credentials with the access keys of the IAM user.
 * Create an IAM role with the appropriate permissions to access the required AWS services.
 Assign the role to the on-premises Linux server.
 * Create an IAM role with the appropriate permissions to access the required AWS services and assign the role to the on-premises Linux server.
 Whenever the application needs to access any AWS services, request for temporary security credentials from STS using the AssumeRole API.
-Incorrect

 If you have resources that are running inside AWS that need programmatic access to various AWS services, then the best practice is always to use IAM roles.
 However, applications running outside of an AWS environment will need access keys for programmatic access to AWS resources.
 For example, monitoring tools running on-premises and third-party automation tools will need access keys.
 Access keys are long-term credentials for an IAM user or the AWS account root user.
 You can use access keys to sign programmatic requests to the AWS CLI or AWS API (directly or using the AWS SDK).

 In order to use the AWS SDK for your application, you have to create your credentials file first at ~/.aws/credentials for Linux servers or at C:\Users\USER_NAME\.aws\credentials for Windows users and then save your access keys.
-Hence, the correct answer is: Go to the AWS Console and create a new IAM user with programmatic access.
+* Hence, the correct answer is: Go to the AWS Console and create a new IAM user with programmatic access.
 In the application server, create the credentials file at ~/.aws/credentials with the access keys of the IAM user.
 The option that says: Create an IAM role with the appropriate permissions to access the required AWS services and assign the role to the on-premises Linux server.
 Whenever the application needs to access any AWS services, request for temporary security credentials from STS using the AssumeRole API is incorrect because the scenario says that the application is running in a Linux server on-premises and not on an EC2 instance.
 You cannot directly assign an IAM Role to a server on your on-premises data center.
 Although it may be possible to use a combination of STS and IAM Role, the use of access keys for AWS SDK is still preferred, especially if the application server is on-premises.
 The option that says: Create an IAM role with the appropriate permissions to access the required AWS services.
 Assign the role to the on-premises Linux server is also incorrect because, just as mentioned above, the use of an IAM Role is not a suitable solution for this scenario.
 The option that says: Go to the AWS Console and create a new IAM User with the appropriate permissions.
 In the application server, create the credentials file at ~/.aws/credentials with the username and the hashed password of the IAM User is incorrect.
 An IAM user’s username and password can only be used to interact with AWS via its Management Console.
 These credentials are intended for human use and are not suitable for use in automated systems, such as applications and scripts that make programmatic calls to AWS services.